Fish oil: Supplements

-Fish oil is a commonly used dietary supplement, with sales in the US alone reaching $976 million in 2009.
+Fish oil is a commonly used dietary supplement, with sales in the US reaching $976 million in 2009.
 By 2020 the global omega−3 supplement market size had reached $5.58 billion, and fish oil based supplements accounted for 63.1% of that market.

 Formulation

 Fish oil supplements are available mainly as liquids or capsules.
 Most of these capsules are single-piece gel capsules or softgels.
 Also available are enteric-coated capsules that pass through the stomach before dissolving in the small intestine, thus helping prevent indigestion and "fish burps".
 Poorly manufactured enteric-coated products have the potential to release ingredients too early.
 ConsumerLab.com, a for-profit supplement testing company, reported that 1 of the 24 enteric-coated fish oil supplements it evaluated released ingredients prematurely.
 Fish oil products may use other techniques to hide the fishy taste.
 For example, added lemon or strawberry flavor tends to produce a more agreeable product and are usually present in fish oil gummies.